jipelski/smart-home/back_end/back_end/redis_to_db/README.md

 ## How it works

-- Creates and connects Redis client to a Redis server and reads messages from a predefined redis stream.
+- Creates and connects Redis client to a Redis server and reads messages from a predefined Redis stream.
 - For each incoming message:
   - Parses and validates data
   - Inserts data into the appropriate table based on the sensor type